naman1102/naman1102/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Portfolio](http://h)
 * ✉️  You can contact me at [namanmehta20199@acropolis.in](mailto:namanmehta20199@acropolis.in)
-* 🚀  I'm currently working on [KanBan](http://github.com/naman1102)
+* 🚀  I'm currently working on [Phishing Link Detection System](http://github.com/naman1102)
-* 🧠  I'm learning Flutter
+* 🧠  I'm learning MERN
-* 🤝  I'm open to collaborating on Cyber Security, Data Science, AI-ML
+* 🤝  I'm open to collaborating on MERN, Cyber Security, Data Science, AI-ML
 * ⚡  I'm video editor

 ### Skills